jsstrn/jsstrn.me/content/about.md

 I've taught as a volunteer instructor at [Code in the Community](https://codeinthecommunity.com/), an initiative by Google and the Singaporean government, for children of disadvantaged backgrounds. 💞

-## Hobbies
+## Interests

+My father taught me how to play chess when I was ten years old and I've had a love for the game ever since.
+I play occasionally on [Lichess](https://lichess.org/@/jsstrn).

-I enjoy hiking, cycling, swimming, kayaking, and spending time at the beach with an ice cold coconut shake in hand. 🏝 🥥 😎
+I love being in nature and the outdoors.
+I enjoy hiking, cycling, swimming, kayaking, and spending time at the beach with an ice cold coconut shake in hand. 🏝

-My favorite way to consume information is by listening to podcasts and audiobooks.
+When I go for long walks in the park I like to listen to podcasts and audiobooks.
+My all time favorite podcast is [Hidden Brain](https://hiddenbrain.org/) by Shankar Vedantam.

-## Website
+## This website

+This website is my personal digital space.

-This site is built using [Hugo](https://gohugo.io/) with the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme and hosted on [GitHub](https://pages.github.com/).
+It's built using [Hugo](https://gohugo.io/) with the [PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme and hosted on [GitHub Pages](https://pages.github.com/).

 I keep a collection of short [notes](/notes) as a reference, occasional posts on my [blog](/blog), [projects](/projects) I've built, and some simple [recipes](/recipes).